TheWolfOfDawn/ros_joy_sfml/README.md

 # ros_joy_sfml

 ## Description :
-A simple ROS tool to move a robot with a joystick, it has been tested with an X-box controller and a PS-5 controller
+A simple ROS tool to move a robot with a joystick, it has been tested with an Xbox controller and a PS-5 controller

 ## Required :
 SFML